Kunalsingh200/StudyNotion/README.md

 - **User Authentication and Authorization:** Students and instructors can sign up and log in to the platform using their email addresses and passwords.
 The platform also supports OTP (One-Time Password) verification and forgot password functionality for added security.
 - **Course Management:** Instructors can create, read, update, and delete courses, as well as manage course content and media.
 Students can view and rate courses.
 - **Payment Integration:** Students will purchase and enroll in courses by completing the checkout flow, followed by Razorpay integration for payment handling.
-- **Cloud-based Media Management:** StudyAura uses Cloudinary, a cloud-based media management service, to store and manage all media content, including images, videos, and documents.
+- **Cloud-based Media Management:** studynotion uses Cloudinary, a cloud-based media management service, to store and manage all media content, including images, videos, and documents.
 - **Markdown Formatting:** Course content in document format is stored in Markdown format, allowing for easier display and rendering on the front-end.

 #### Back-end Frameworks, Libraries, and Tools

-The back-end of StudyAura uses various frameworks, libraries, and tools to ensure its functionality and performance, including:
+The back-end of studynotion uses various frameworks, libraries, and tools to ensure its functionality and performance, including:

 - **Node.js:** Used as the primary framework for the back-end.
 - **Express.js:** Used as a web application framework, providing a range of features and tools for building web applications.